gbif/hp-griis/_posts/2025-10-03-thematic-datasets.markdown

 ---
-title:  "GRIIS will be publishing thematic datasets starting November 2025"
+title:  "GRIIS will be publishing thematic datasets starting November 2025."
-date:   2025-10-03 11:00:00 +0000
+date:   2025-10-03 15:00:00 +0000
-categories: updates griis
+categories: ["griis"]
-lang-ref: griis publishing thematic datasets
+lang-ref: griis thematic datasets
 background: /assets/images/bombus_ruderatus.jpg
 ---
 GRIIS will be publishing thematic datasets starting November 2025.
 The first thematic dataset will be a checklist of introduced and invasive pollinators.